jobinau/pg_gather/README.md

 ```
 This script may take 20+ seconds to execute as there are sleeps/delays within. <br>

-This output file contains all the information for analysis
+This output file contains performance and configuration data for analysis

 ## Notes:
    1. There is a seperate `gather_old.sql` for older minimum support versions 9.5 and 9.6